Toronto Star

 “People don’t want to sit in temporary shelters and have someone bring them food.
 They want to get out and build homes.”

-But to build homes, people need land — and clear title to it.
+But to build homes, people need land A?a??a?? and clear title to it.
 One of the biggest obstacles to the recovery is proving ownership in cases where documentation was lost.
 Or finding alternatives if the land was swept away by the tsunami.

 “In some places, 500 metres of shoreline were washed away, so where are they going to live now?”
 Teofilo asks.
 “The land issues are pretty big here.”